-The standard SV160E2 has four discrete DC inputs, Inputs 1 - 4.
-The SV160E2-STO has two discrete DC inputs, Inputs 1 and 2, in addition to its two STO inputs.
-These discrete DC inputs accept a nominal 12 to 24 Vdc signal and their functionality is fully programmable.
+The standard SV Servo unit has four discrete DC inputs, Inputs 1 - 4.
+The SV Servo units with the STO option has two discrete DC inputs, Inputs 1 and 2, in addition to its two STO inputs.
+These non-STO discrete DC inputs accept a nominal 12 to 24 Vdc signal and their functionality is fully programmable.
 The active state of each input is also programmable.
 Programming their active states allow them to act as Normally Open (NO) or Normally Closed (NC) contacts.
 All of these inputs are open collector sinking and share their common connection.
 The remainder of this section describes the available functionality.